Help Center/ Domain Name Service/ FAQs/ Invalid Domain Resolution/ How Do I Check Whether a Record Set Has Taken Effect?

 If the displayed IP address is the same as the IP address configured in the record set, the record set has taken effect.

-When you run the ping command, the domain name can be pinged does not mean that the record set has taken effect.
-If the displayed IP address is the same as the configured IP address, the record set is taking effect.
+Even if a domain name can be pinged, it does not mean that the record set has taken effect.
+Only when the displayed IP address is the same as the configured IP address, it means that the record set has taking effect.

 Running nslookup (Windows and Linux)

-• A record set: maps a domain name to one or more IP addresses
+• A record set: maps a domain name to one or more IPv4 addresses.

 1. On your local host, click the search icon and enter cmd to open the CLI.